ODB Features

 - Zero per-object memory overhead.

-- Support for bulk database operations (Oracle and SQL Server)
+- Support for bulk database operations (PostgreSQL, Oracle, and MS SQL Server)